aiddata/geo-hpc/README.md

 automatically create and run jobs using a given jobs json

 __runscript.py__
-stuff
+main script called by MPI process on sciclone.

 __merge.py__
-script (for manually merging extract results. utilizes an config json to specify data merge which is identical to the one used for building and running extracts.
+script for manually merging extract results. utilizes an job/config json (same as used by builder/runscript) to specify data merge parameters

 __extract_utility.py__
 contains classes used by script to generate extract lists, run extracts and merge extract result.